 LUNCH & LEARN LECTURE SERIES

 “Unstuffy” and informative, the Lunch and Learn sessions explore a variety of art history topics.
 Relax, bring your lunch, and learn about an artist or an art period.
 Free for Museum members and $5 per session for non-members.
+Check the Event Calendar for upcoming dates.

 GALLERY TALKS and EXHIBITION LECTURES